jyothika1510/jyothika1510/README.md

 - 👋 Hi, I’m @jyothika1510
 - 👀 I’m interested in wed development, coding
-- 🌱 I’m currently learning btech
+- 🌱 I’m currently looking for an place where i can show my skills and again the knowledge.

-- 📫 How to reach me jyothikachowdary02@gmail.com
+- 📫 How to reach me parachurijyothika.02@gmail.com